zyjopensource/geepafs/README.md

 We provide a new python version of our policy in file `dvfsPython.py`.
 Compared to the original C version `dvfs.c` which uses NVML to collect hardware metrics, the python version uses NVIDIA DCGM to collect metrics.
 (Both versions still use NVML to tune frequency.)

-As DCGM shows much better accuracy and lower latency than NVML in metric collection, this python version is expected to perform better.
+As DCGM shows much better accuracy and lower latency than NVML in metric collection, the python version is expected to perform better.

 ## Setup and Run